mfliu/Myoelectric_Tetris/README.md

 # Myoeletric_Tetris
-Tetris game with EMG control via SpikerBox
+Tetris game with EMG control via SpikerBox for Bioengineering Methods Laboratory Class at University of Pittsburgh

 ## Install hidapi
 Myoelectric Tetris requires the Python `hidapi` library.
 The easiest way to get this library if you have Python already installed is through `pip`.